abhii-909/Intro/README.md

 #### 🌱 Things I am currently working on:
 - Finish my Computer Engineering Degree
-- Taking online courses about Data Science and Machine Learning
-- Trying to keep up a decent rank on codeforces🚀
+- Trying to keep up a decent rank on coding platforms 🚀

 #### :muscle: Things I am challenging myself with:
 - Waking up earlier to make good use of the day
-- Coding at least 4 hours a day
+- Coding at least 4 hours a day (i need to work on that)
 - Exercising 5 days a week
 - Improving my CV with some education apart from university